-Fast Track compares the effect of two different eating plans on health and well being in young people.
+Fast Track compares the effect of two different eating plans on health, psychological well being and eating behaviours in young people.
 We do not know which plan is the most successful at reducing weight and improving health.
 This is what we want to find out.

 We also want to understand whether these eating plans are acceptable to young people.
 We may find that both work well.
 This is also important so we can offer more choice and help young people with weight concerns in the future.